AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 [
     {
-        "prompt": "What is the penalty for a bowler delivering a no-ball in Twenty20 cricket?", "response": "The batting team is awarded one run and the next delivery is a free hit."
+        "prompt": "What is the penalty for a bowler delivering a no-ball in Twenty20 cricket?", "response": " The batting team is awarded one run and the next delivery is a free hit."
     },
     {
-        "prompt": "How many players must a cricket team have to start a match?", "response": "A team must have at least 11 players to start a match."
+        "prompt": "How many players must a cricket team have to start a match?", "response": " A team must have at least 11 players to start a match."
     },
 ]
 ```